-Bail set at $500k for Bellingham man accused of killing roommate in beating
+Bail set at $500K for Bellingham man accused of killing roommate in beating

 On Monday an autopsy showed he suffered a “prolonged and serious” beating, and died of extensive blunt facial trauma, said Dr. Gary Goldfogel, the Whatcom County medical examiner.
 Goldfogel could not say for certain if a weapon was used or not.
 Toxicology tests are pending on both men, though police said they believe Marshall had been drinking alcohol.

-In a later interview at the police station Marshall’s story shifted “all over the place,” said Bellingham Police Lt.
-Danette Beckley.
+In a later interview at the police station Marshall’s story shifted “all over the place,” Bellingham police Lt.
+Danette Beckley said.
 Police noted his hands were puffy, with marks on them.
 He told detectives he punched a wall because he was mad about people giving Williams a hard time.

-Detectives spoke with other people who saw the two men that night, and their stories “totally conflicted” with events described by Marshall, Beckley said.
-He was arrested Friday evening, at the end of the interview, to face a charge of second-degree murder.
+Detectives spoke with other people who saw the two men that night, and their stories “totally conflicted” with the events described by Marshall, Beckley said.
+Police arrested Marshall on Friday evening, at the end of the police interview, to face a charge of second-degree murder.

 Police believe the men got into a physical fight outside of their shared home.
 Other than the injuries to his hands, Marshall did not appear hurt, Beckley said.